 When you adopt a CoonAmor Maine Coon kitten, we believe it is a lifetime commitment to a loving new family member.
 We hope you don’t mind the questions we may have about how our kittens will live in their new homes.
 And we are happy to respond to any questions that you may have about these beautiful, gentle giants of the cat world.

-We reserve the right to change our mind about placing our kittens for any reason.
+We reserve the right to change our mind about placing our kittens for any reason and at any time.